 As a walking place, the trail around the lake is only ¾ mile.
 That isn’t much exercise.
-But picnic tables, bathrooms, benches, and the walk around the lake make is a wonderful starting or ending place for three Fullerton trails that pass near the north end of the lake.
-But before describing the loops and the out-and-back walks, here’s some interesting notes about the park.
-First note is how easy it is to get to.
-Laguna Lake east on Lakeview Drive from Euclid.
-Lakeview Drive is a mile north of Bastanchury.
-Parking next to the lake has a gate that doesn’t open until after 6:30 AM.
-But parking is always available on the side of the road leading up to the lake parking.
+But picnic tables, bathrooms, benches, and the walk around the lake make is a wonderful starting or ending place for four different Fullerton trails that pass near through or near the lake.
+(Hit the PageDown key four times to go directly to the description of those trails.)
+First, how easy it is to get to the lake: From Euclid, north of Rosecrans several blocks, just watch watch for the Laguna Lake sign.
 The picture above was taken on the dam.
-This dam has no gate and would be of the weir type (spills over the top) but only in a storm would it hold the lake at its size.
+This dam has no gate and would be of the “weir” type (spills over the top, type) but only in a severe storm would it go into action holding the lake at a safe size.
+The level is not maintained by water going under it.
+Unfortunately it is maintained by how much city water goes in; whether a lot or more than a lot.
+There is no creek or spring providing water; except in a storm.
+Its water bill makes it an expensive lake to maintain.
 For more on dams in Fullerton click this: Dams and Spillways of Fullerton.
-The level is maintained, unfortunately, by how much water goes in; whether a lot or more than a lot.

 The Fishing The word Laguna is “lake” in Spanish, which makes “Laguna Lake” sound as silly as the Sierra Mountains.
 But it is not a silly lake.
 It is our biggest lake.
 It is much bigger even than the lake in Craig Park.
 Laguna is a stocked lake; “planted” is the technical name for it.
-It is only trout that is planted, and only trout is the fish you can take home.
-There’s plenty of large bass (some blue gill) in there but they are catch and release.
-You have to have a fishing license (even for catch and release) which of course, goes to pay for the planting.
+It is only trout and catfish that is planted, and only those two can you take home.
+There’s plenty of large bass (some blue gill) in there but they are of the catch and release type.
+(Camera Fish) You have to have a fishing license (even for catch and release) which of course, goes to pay for the farming and later planting of the fish.
 It’s pretty obvious you don’t fish to save money.
-It’s a hobby.
+It’s a fun hobby.

 _____When Fish and Game come to stock the lake, it is only a few days after that, that most of the trout are eaten by the bass.
-(Trout is food for the bass which explains why you have to give money to fish and game even though you toss the bass back in.)
+(Trout is to some extent food for the bass which explains why you have to give money to fish and game even though you toss the bass back in.)
 So fisherman who want to eat the fish they catch, have to come shortly after the planting.
 On the day of planting word gets out to the neighbors and there’s a crowd along the shore.
 Everybody feels like they are the same team though because they are in competition with the bass more than each other.
-To know when that day is to catch trout, see this web site: https://nrm.dfg.ca.gov/FishPlants/SearchCriteria.aspx (We are a “South Coast” county, and the Water Name: Laguna Lake)
+To know when that day is to catch trout, see this web site: https://nrm.dfg.ca.gov/FishPlants/SearchCriteria.aspx (We are a “South Coast” county, and the Water Name: Laguna Lake.)
+Notice that they approximate the date so you won’t rely on that website to go fishing.

-The Part of the Park that is not the lake . . .
+The Part of the Park That is Not Water . . .

 On the map, the park named Laguna Lake Park doesn’t actually include the lake.
 It’s not clear why the map stops 250 feet west of the lake.
 (The Parks Department does maintain the lake.)
 It is worth noting though that the dry part of the park is larger than the lake.
 The trees along the side of Euclid block the view of this underappreciated park.
 Most of this park seems undeveloped because there’s no grass.
 But it is carefully manicured to be free of brush which would grow up between trees which are irrigated.
 There are numerous trails bikers have warn into it.
-And because this one of the principle parks even the bike trails are maintained for safety.
-And of course there’s the horse arenas that is the biggest use of the park.
+And because this is one of the principle parks even the bike trails are maintained for safety.
+And of course there’s the horse arenas that is the most noticeable part of the park.
 There’s a very impressive sign “Laguna Lake Park” on Laguna Road just 50 feet from Euclid.
 But it can’t be seen because of the overgrowth.
-That’s OK with the neighbors though because there’s only the streets to park on.
+That’s OK with the neighbors though because if people thought that was the entrance, there’s only their street to park on.
 The more visible entrance to the park is the entrance to the lake on Lakeview Drive.
 Parking there is plentiful.
-The main use of the dry part of the park, is the horse arenas.
-For those with metal detectors this park might turn up some treasures.
+South of the horse arenas; for those with metal detectors this area might turn up some treasures.
 See the History paragraph below.

 Fullerton Recreational Riders occupy the Laguna Lake Park Equestrian Center.
 This is perhaps the only club that has facilities owned and maintained by the Fullerton tax payer.
 Continuing cost is only weed abatement though; a small price to pay for what that club has done for the community.
 They are the ones that established the trails and maintained them for many years; some 28 miles throughout a city is that is only about 5 miles across.
-Their numbers have dwindled but this and two other stables can still put horses on all of the 28 miles.
-The other two are V & H Stables near Euclid and Bastanchury and Coyote Hills Ranch near Fullerton Sports Complex.
-There are bleachers to watch the events and the big events are the Gymkhanas that are throughout the summer on the second Saturdays.
+Their numbers have dwindled but these arenas and two stables can still put horses on all of the 28 miles.
+(There’s V & H Stables near Euclid and Bastanchury and Coyote Hills Ranch near Fullerton Sports Complex.
+And there are many homes that have direct access to the trails.)
+Next to the arenas there are bleachers to watch the events.
+The big events are the Gymkhanas that are throughout the summer on the second Saturdays.
 Click here for more on Fullerton Recreational Riders.

 There’s Lots of History in This Park

 Between the lake and Laguna Road, in the late 1920s and early 1930s the Bastanchury Ranch (orange groves mostly) established a Ranch School for the kids of the Mexican workers.
 It was surrounded by an encampment of migrant workers who spoke no English.
 About 500 of them showed up on the census roles before 1930.
 This number and perhaps many more who escaped the census count, disappeared during the New Deal.
 It was April of 1933.
 Thousands of Mexican-Americans (legally here) were illegally deported back to Mexico.
-All the kids born here and some adults who were American citizens were also deported because their English was so bad.
+All the kids born here and some adults who were American citizens also left so as not to be separated from their families.
 This was to make room for white people who needed jobs, and were desperate enough to work the fields.
 It is not clear how many were willing to do the hard work and for how long.
 The history of farm laborers forced to leave usually left the farmers desperate for workers which meant higher labor costs and fewer crops picked.
 This higher cost couldn’t be passed on to their customers because in this case oranges were in competition with fruit unaffected by forced labor removal.
 It was at this time the Bastanchury family lost their ranch to a group of bond holders.
 For more on this not-very-pleasant story of our past, click on Herman Hiltscher on Citrus Labor.
 For a personal view from a Fullerton resident who lived through those times: Manuel Rivas Maturino.
 And here’s a link to a rather long article on Bastanchury Ranch and its migrant workers.

 Extending the Loop around the lake with an Out-and-Back to the “Top of the World” Both ends of the lake have access to other trails if you want to extend the walk in the form of an out-and-back.
 To extend your walk south and west of the lake, find your way to the Euclid crosswalk… not the one where the horse arenas are.
 Instead walk another quarter mile through Laguna Lake Park.
 Walk across Euclid there, not where the bicyclists dash across a block further down.
 Here’s a bit of trivia on crossing Euclid: Bicyclists dart across in a manner that seems dangerous.
 But it isn’t.
 They first go with traffic.
 They stay on that side until the opposing traffic is empty.
 You can’t do this trick walking.
 Even running doesn’t give you enough time because the street is so wide.
 So cross at the light at Lakeview Drive.
 Then walk south on the sidewalk to the entrance of the Nora Kuttner Trail.
 (That trail is detailed here: The Nora Kuttner Trail.)
 A good goal on the Nora Kuttner is ½ mile beyond Euclid at the highest point, where with a bit of exploration you can find places with incredible views looking east and south.
 This out-and-back to the “Top of the World” adds a mile to the 3/4 mile around the lake.